wsbctechnicalblog/wsbctechnicalblog.github.io/content/be-positive.md

 Last, but not least, you have to challenge everyone to continuously learn, innovate, learn from failures, innovate, strive to be a tiny bit better tomorrow.
 Our common engineering ecosystem uses a platter of motivators and challenges to keep our engineers on their toes.

-For example, we just challenged our engineers with the following:
+For example, I just challenged all our engineers with the following:

 > ![Challenge](/images/be-positive-1.png)